 If you want you can also make use of Google Allo when it comes to iMessage alternatives.
 This is a revolutionary app because you get so many options here while you are using it, like for example, look up news, watch YouTube videos, weather info, many points of interest, flight details, and so much more.
 The best part is that you can features which enable you to play with Google Assistant, play games incorporate the shout or whisper message feature from iMessage.
 So, needless to say, Google Allo is a good match or a replacement for iMessage.

 Next in line is Pushbullet, even though it is used as a tool for sharing files, notification mirroring capabilities, people often use it to send a message from a PC or Mac.
 The interesting past about Pushbullet is that it not only lets you share messages but also supports different messaging apps like WhatsApp.
 In a way, it is to say that whichever messaging app that you might be using, Pushbullet will let you send text messages from PC or Mac.
 This software is available on macOS, Windows, Chrome, Firefox, and even Safari.

 You must have heard of WhatsApp Messenger because it is one of the most widely used instant messaging app at the moment.
 You get the feature to enable the desktop clients for Windows and macOS.
 You get to share messages, voice, video calls, and transfer files.
 It has become so much that everyone is on it and it seems like social suicide to not be on it.

-So, these were some of the iMessage alternatives for iOS/Android.
+So, these were some of the iMessage alternatives.
 I hope your problem was solved and now you have a clear mind as to which to use.
 All of them mentioned here are equally good and possess many versatile features.
 What are your views on it?
 How did you like them?

 Do let us know about your review.
 I would be glad to know, and if you have any doubts/queries, then you can share them with me by shooting me an email or leaving them in the comment section down below.
 All you have to do is message me, and I will be there.
 As easy as that!